api3dao/old-api3-docs/docs/next/tutorials/aws-credentials.md

     <img style="border:solid gray 2px" src="./images-aws/aws-verify.png" alt="drawing" width="100"/>

 1. The final page shows the newly created user and its keys.
+Be sure to write down the **Secret access key**, it can only be viewed once and tehn is hidden by AWS.

     <img style="border:solid gray 2px" src="./images-aws/aws-keys.png" alt="drawing" width="100"/>